 - Stay in the present moment.

 Many people say they have little time to meditate because their lives are busy.
-It’s these very people that meditation must become a priority.
+It’s these types of people that meditation must become a priority.
 Just because we can’t see our thoughts doesn’t mean everything is fine.
 During a crisis, we may fall to pieces and find it difficult to regain peace and happiness.
-This is because we have allowed ourselves to get caught up in the stress cycle instead of seeing it coming.
-A good way to stop overanalysing thoughts is to move our body via exercise, even a brisk walk.
+This is because we have allowed ourselves to get caught up in the stress cycle, instead of seeing it coming.
+A good way to stop overanalysing thoughts is to move our body through exercise, even a brisk walk.
 This harmonises the mind and body so we become present, rather than dwell in the past or future.
 Is this something you can relate to?
 That is, using exercise or movement to settle your overactive mind?

 “Most misunderstandings in the world could be avoided if people would simply take the time to ask, “What else could this mean?” ― Shannon L. Alder